ladybogit/swg-auth-wordpress/trunk/readme.txt

 = 0.4 =
 * Optionally, you can require that new accounts have to be specifically approved for game access
-* You can now ban an account from the game from the Wordpress Admin Panel
+* You can now ban an account from the game from the WordPress Admin Panel

 = 0.3 =
 * Added an admin menu that provides you with the server config you need
 * Bug fixes

 = 0.2 =
-* Wordpress can now take requests for admin level checks
+* WordPress can now take requests for admin level checks

 = 0.1 =
 * Authentication is functional